FICHEKK/Vector-Graphics-Editor/README.md

 * Reshaping selected objects
 * Grouping objects into an object hierarchy
 * Ungrouping objects from hierarchy
-* Hand drawn curve eraser tool!
+* Hand drawn curve eraser tool

 ## File formats, saving, loading & exporting
-* Export drawn image to SVG format!
+* Export drawn image to SVG format
-* Save and load drawing in a native format!
+* Save and load drawing in a native format

 ## Native format specification
 Each graphical object is defined by a single row in a text file.